-In line with RQ1, the effects of congenial asymmetry on perceived news credibility were mostly negative, except for Democrats in Study 2.
-In Study 1, the negative effects were observed across partisan groups (Democrats: -0.05, p < .10; Republicans: -0.10, p < .01).
-In Study 2, congenial asymmetry significantly decreased the perceived news credibility among Republicans (-0.07, p < .01), but not among Democrats (0.01, p = .50).
+Republicans (-0.07, p < .01), but not among Democrats (0.01, p = .50).
 The results suggest the asymmetry in misinformation corrections-even when the asymmetry favors one's own party-tends to harm a news source's credibility.
-At the same time, the negligible effect of congenial asymmetry among Democrats (i.e., heavy corrections of Republican misstatements) and the substantial negative effect of congenial asymmetry among Republicans indicate that different perceptions of the information environment likely matter in credibility perceptions.
+At the same time, the negligible effect of congenial asymmetry among Democrats in Study 2, contrasted with its substantial negative effect among Republicans, indicate that different perceptions of the information environment likely matter in credibility perceptions.